 Students pending an appeal decision at the beginning of a semester are responsible for securing their classes via payment to the bursar office.
 No student class schedule will be held due to pending appeal decision.

 In compliance with federal mandates, the Financial Aid Office reviews the academic progress of all financial aid recipients at the end of each semester.
 If a student's academic performance does not meet all three SAP standards, the Financial Aid Office moves the student's eligibility to either a warning or suspended status.

-The maximum time frame for a Tennessee Technology Center student to receive financial aid is the number of hours required for a certificate.
+The maximum time frame for a Tennessee College of Applied Technology student to receive financial aid is the number of hours required for a certificate.
 A student will never receive Federal Financial Aid for hours past their program length.